YuuyaPad/YuuyaPad/README.md

 # YuuyaPad
-YuuyaPad is planned to be a multi-functional notepad written in C#.
+YuuyaPad is a multi-functional notepad that I plan to write in C#.
+<br>However, it is inferior to Notepad++.